I’ve been visiting Mount Desert Island for more than 40 years and have come to know all about the best places to stay in Bar Harbor, Maine.

 Atlantic Oceanside Hotel

-This super convenient hotel has a private beach, a pool with an ocean view, and a separate on-property estate for luxury stays.
+This super convenient hotel has a private beach and a separate on-property estate for luxury stays.
+It also has indoor and outdoor pools.

 If you’re looking to do a boat tour while in Bar Harbor, Acadian Boat Tours is located at Atlantic Oceanside Hotel, as well.